Spaghedward/Crate_Digger/notes.md

 1. Create Logo - Done
 2. Create nav bar - Done
 3. Style Nav bar - Done
+4. Added Favicon to page tab - DONE
+5. All links working -DONE

 #### Header Nav Bar Issues
 1. INDEX PAGE LOGO BUG is fine but upon shrink does not resize or stay center.
 It does not overflow, but on meet the team page it keeps center and shrinks logo image with resize
 2. MEET TEAM PAGE LOGO BUG - The logo view on full screen/ large screen view seems like it is aligned to the left.
-3. NAV BAR LINKS - Nav bar links fixed on Index, need to make the same changes to the meet the team page nav bar.
-4. NAV BAR HOVER - Kim had the nav bar hover working over the words in the nav bar, and for some reason they are not working now.
+3. NAV BAR HOVER - Kim had the nav bar hover working over the words in the nav bar, and for some reason they are not working now.

 #### Page Body
 1. Create cards for spotify and ticket master - DONE